codeforamerica/oakland_answers/README.md

 7. Submit a pull request.
 Please do not include changes to the gemspec or version file.
 (If you want to create your own version for some reason, please do so in a separate commit.)

-## Roadmap
-* Support other search indexes backends/services (perhaps just fulltext search in DB as a fallback)
-* A comprehensive admin component
-* Results tailored to current location

-## Supported Ruby Versions
-This library aims to support and is [tested against][travis] the following Ruby
-implementations:

- * Ruby 1.9.3

-If something doesn't work on one of these interpreters, it should be considered a bug.

-This library may inadvertently work (or seem to work) on other Ruby implementations, however support will only be provided for the versions listed above.

-If you would like this library to support another Ruby version, you may volunteer to be a maintainer.
-Being a maintainer entails making sure all tests run and pass on that implementation.
-When something breaks on your implementation, you will be personally responsible for providing patches in a timely fashion.
-If critical issues for a particular implementation exist at the time of a major release, support for that Ruby version may be dropped.

 ## License